oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 defined by this specification MUST NOT be included more than once.
 Parameters sent without a value MUST be treated as if they were omitted from the request.

+An authorization server that redirects a request potentially containing user credentials MUST avoid forwarding these user credentials accidentally (see {{redirect_307}} for details).

 ## Token Endpoint